weltliteratur/blog/_drafts/2022-11-15-vossian-antonomasia-extraction.markdown

 paper](https://weltliteratur.net/vossian-antonomasia-next-level/), we
 tried to detect VA automatically using rule-based methods and a simple neural network approach.
-The latter showed very promising results, so we continued along this line and pulled out the big guns, the Michael Jordans in the field of natural language processing: pre-trained language models.
+The latter showed very promising results, so we continued along this line and brought in heavy machinery, the Michael Jordans in the field of natural language processing: pre-trained language models.